bjornmeansbear/lectureScripts/theLibreDesigner.md

 ## Conclusion
 In general; the main thing keeping us from this is the desire of the status quo not to change.
 Neoliberalism works best when we all do what it wants. "free markets" not "free software".

 The goal of this isn't actually full F/LOS adoption.
-I mean, my libre designer character, that's their goal; but in my own actual work, it isn't always possible to abandon everything every one else is using and doing.

-Think of this really as a way to do more; to have more tools; to have more ways of doing things
+I mean, my libre designer character I like to play, that's their goal; but in my own actual work, it isn't always possible to abandon everything every one else is using and doing.
+Clients will need you sometimes to make a book in InDesign; you might need to work in AfterEffects to work on your team...
+Instead of taking the extreme view, think of this really as a way to do more; to have more tools; to have more ways of doing things; to be able to make every more formal experiments; to better tie formal choices

 How might this help you remove bias? what other kinds of interfaces might you now see and experience?
 What other kinds of interfaces and systems and opinions will you run into???